smebberson/docker-alpine-bot/README.md

 # docker-alpine-bot

-A bot to automate docker-alpine maintenance
+A bot to automate docker-alpine maintenance.

+This project is just getting started, but you can follow along :)